 Arrogance is sometimes a cover for insecurity.
 But, at least in business, it’s often driven by the combination of early success, being one of the smartest kids in the class, and having been rewarded for cleverness.
 If it’s due to an insecure, brittle ego, longer term counseling and therapy may help.
 But business organizations typically don’t have the luxury of waiting around.

 High intelligence tends to foster arrogance.
 It’s the rare leader indeed who has great intelligence, the humility to realize the limits of his/her competence, the courage to seek out contradictory information, the ability to correct course in the face of new feedback and data, but still retain the confidence to stick with his/her convictions in the face of obstacles and pressure.
 When selecting leaders, look for high intelligence and appropriate confidence.
 But also look for humanity and insight.
 These are the things that can’t easily be taught or coached.

-Hodges L. Golson, Ph.D. is President and a founding partner of Management Psychology Group.
+Hodges L. Golson, Ph.D.
+(Hodge) is President and a founding partner of Management Psychology Group.
 He is a licensed psychologist and board certified in Industrial/Organizational Psychology and Organizational and Business Consulting Psychology by the American Board of Professional Psychology.
-He is the author of Influence for Impact and a founder of eTest.net.
-He consults with top executives in a wide range of organizations about some of the unique issues of leadership at the top and about the selection and development of key executives and senior leadership teams.
+He is the author of Influence for Impact and Active Leadership.
+He is a founder of eTest.net, and currently consults with top executives in a wide range of organizations about some of the unique issues of leadership at the top and about the selection and development of key executives and senior leadership teams.